-==> The authors list of this fermi paper was recently changed to highlight the huge effort done by our collaborator Pat Nolan.
+==> The authors list of this Fermi-LAT paper was recently changed in posthumous recognition of the longstanding contributions of our collaborator Patrick Nolan.
 We corrected the reference and the link in section 3.2.2.

-The paper changed to be Nolan et al. 2011 in the latest version.
+The paper changed to be Nolan et al. 2012 in the latest version.
 We fixed the typo.